The 75th Anniversary of the National Security Act of 1947

 A Call to Rethink Our Strategy Towards China

-Exactly 75 years ago, the United States Congress passed the National Security Act of 1947, which created the Department of Defense, the Central Intelligence Agency, and the National Security Council.
-It also codified America's strategy of "containment" against the Soviet Union.
+The National Security Act passed in of 1947, created the Department of Defense, the Central Intelligence Agency, and the National Security Council.
+In this legislation, the United States Congress codified America’s strategy of “containment” against the Soviet Union.
 In light of recent events, it is time for America to return to the thought process that led to that landmark 1947 act and dedicate our efforts toward rethinking our strategy towards China.
 For too long, we have pursued a policy of strategic ambiguity towards Taiwan.
 This has done little to deter China from its aggressive behavior in the region and will not prevent a China Taiwan invasion.